filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Fault

-When a [storage miner](#storage-miner) fails to complete [Window Proof-of-Spacetime](#window-proof-of-spacetime-windowpost) for a given sector, the Filecoin network registers a _fault_ for that sector, and the miner is [_slashed_](#slash).
-If a storage miner does not resolve the fault quickly, the network assumes they have abandoned their commitment.
+When a [storage provider](#storage-provider) fails to complete [Window Proof-of-Spacetime](#window-proof-of-spacetime-windowpost) for a given sector, the Filecoin network registers a _fault_ for that sector, and the provider is [_slashed_](#slash).
+If a storage provider does not resolve the fault quickly, the network assumes they have abandoned their commitment.

 ## Filecoin